 Have you been arrested for homicide in San Diego, CA?
 A conviction could result in serious jail time and a lifelong criminal record.
 An experienced San Diego homicide defense lawyer at Blair Defense Criminal Lawyers can help you fight to minimize the consequences of the charges you’re facing.

-Our lawyers have over ten years of experience helping clients fight criminal charges in Southern California.
+Our lawyers have over ten years of experience helping clients fight criminal charges in San Diego, DUI charges, sex crimes, San Diego juvenile crimes, and more.
 We know the laws inside and out and are well prepared to build the aggressive defense you need and deserve.

 How Blair Defense Criminal Lawyers Can Help If You Were Arrested for Homicide in San Diego